Undergraduate Research Process Checklist for Students

 Before conducting any research, you must first complete required trainings through the Collaborative Institutional Training Initiative (CITI) website.

 Note: Some departments offer single-semester assistantships or research internships in which students assist with labs, projects, etc. but are not long-term projects.
 Many of these are posted on Hire-A-Lion or can be arranged directly through the academic department.
 In these cases, you may only need to complete the items under “Getting Started.”
-Check with the research supervisor to be certain.
+Check with your research supervisor to be certain.

-• Work closely with your advisor.
+• Work closely with your advisor to develop your idea.

-Research Execution & Completion
+Research Execution and Completion

 Conduct Your Research*